RLopezJr-Sys/ad-group-policy-lab/README.md

 * **Issue 2 (GPO Verification)**: Once successfully authenticated, attempted to open the Control Panel as `Mike Smith` to verify policy enforcement.
   * **Resolution/Result**: The system successfully intercepted the request and displayed the "Access Denied" restriction message, confirming the GPO was actively blocking `Control.exe` and `SystemSettings.exe` as configured.

+## Conclusion & Key Takeaways

+This project successfully demonstrated the implementation, deployment, and troubleshooting of a custom Group Policy Object (GPO) in an active Windows Server domain environment.
+By isolating the policy scope using Security Filtering for `Mike Smith` and enforcing the **"Prohibit access to Control Panel and PC settings"** administrative template, unauthorized user modifications were successfully prevented.

+Additionally, navigating and resolving the real-world RDP authorization hurdles—specifically managing ADUC group memberships and User Rights Assignments for Remote Desktop Services—highlighted critical troubleshooting skills required for enterprise IT administration and desktop support roles.
+The resulting configuration provides a solid framework for maintaining baseline security compliance across client workstations.